One Pipeline, Many Transformers: Pattern-Specific Imputation Specialists for Tabular Missing Data: Pre-Training on Synthetic Data

 \paragraph{\mar:} For \mar missingness, the probability of an entry being missing depends only on the observed values $X$.
 In other words, the randomness in \mar can be explained by conditioning on observed factors.
 Additionally, every entry has a positive probability of being observed~(i.e., $p_{ij} > 0$).
 We simulate \mar through column-wise \mar, denoted \colmar: we choose several columns as predictor columns and use those values to mask entries in other columns.
 This is similar to the \mar approach taken in \cite{jarrett2022hyperimpute}.

-\paragraph{\mnar Patterns:} For the most complex missingness class, \mnar, the probability of an entry being missing can depend on unobserved factors.
+\paragraph{\mnar:} For the most complex missingness class, \mnar, the probability of an entry being missing can depend on unobserved factors.
 Note that \mnar patterns are significantly more difficult to handle systematically, often requiring specialized methods for a specific kind of \mnar pattern \citep{van2012flexible}.
-Due to the flexibility of our entry-wise featurization, \method can produce imputations for these highly complex scenarios, even when columns are completely missing, such as in panel-data missingness patterns.
+Due to the flexibility of our entry-wise featurization, \method can produce imputations for these highly complex scenarios.
 HyperImpute was tested on two \mnar patterns in the Appendix of \cite{jarrett2022hyperimpute}, one where values are further masked after an \mar pattern and another where values outside a certain range are masked.
 We build on this work by testing on $11$ \mnar patterns (see \cref{app:mnar} and \cref{tab:comprehensive_missingness_hyperparams} for details).
 We implement a range of \mnar patterns to simulate plausible real-world scenarios.
-For example, we utilize the expressiveness of neural networks to create random propensity functions \mnar patterns, use bandit algorithms to induce column-adaptive missing patterns, simulate panel data missingness where some features are removed later, censoring where sensor readings fall outside a detectable range, and survey data artifacts like respondent polarization and skip-logic.
+For example, we utilize the expressiveness of neural networks to create random propensity functions \mnar patterns, use bandit algorithms to induce column-adaptive missing patterns, simulate panel data missingness where some features are removed later, and censoring where sensor readings fall outside a detectable range.